kuangtianhui/Genome_annotation/README.md

-# tao-script.py
+# rheum scripts
-a collections of scripts to handle genomic-genetic-phylogenytic challenges
+a collection of scripts to handle genomic-genetic-phylogenytic challenges